-We at Hollingworth are passionate in actively promoting and encouraging a strong reading ethos in school.
-Each pupil is required to have in their possession a reading book as part of their everyday equipment.
+At Hollingworth we actively promote and encourage a strong reading ethos in school.
+Each pupil is required to have a reading book as part of their everyday equipment.

 “Reading for pleasure has been associated not only with increases in reading attainment but also with writing ability, text comprehension, grammar, breadth of vocabulary, attitudes, self-confidence as a reader, pleasure in reading in later life, general knowledge, a better understanding of other cultures, community participation, a greater insight into human nature and decision-making.”

 |After School Homework Club||2.50-3.50 pm|

 Pupils have access to a printer and photocopying facilities.

 In order to encourage literacy, the LRC is stocked with a wide range of resources accessible to all pupils regardless of ability.
 Stock is replenished on an annual basis and pupils are encouraged to suggest books or favourite authors that will be purchased on their behalf.

 The resources in the LRC are divided into genres: Fantasy, Mystery, Romance, Adventure, Horror, Classics, Comedy, Historical and Real Issues.
 This encourages students to guide themselves through the library independently, and to step out of the literacy comfort zone of familiar authors.

 Every effort is made to ensure that pupils are reading materials that are age appropriate.
 We have therefore introduced a colour-code system within the fiction section of the library: